tom192180/Sentiment-Analysis/README.md

 # Code

 The source codes are provided.
+We used the NLK modules such as space and gensim.
+Also, the sklearn and tensorflow modules are applied.

 # Result
 The LSTM models performed slightly better than Naïve Bayes accuracy.